CarlosGarciaSanchez19/fractol/README.md

    - Performance improves with a processor having multiple cores (as this program uses threads 🧵).

 2. **Run the Program**:
+   - Execute `make` in the ''/files'' folder to compile the program.
    - Use the terminal to execute the program with the following arguments:
      - **First Argument**: The fractal type (`Mandelbrot`, `Julia`, or `BurningShip`).
      - _Note: The program is camel case sensitive._